post-grad-beta-test/remote-startups/README.md

 ---

-'JS Doc' is used to document this project.
+JSDoc is used to document this project.

 We would like to keep the project documentation up to date with changes to the main branch.
-For a pull request to be approved all functions should include a 'JS doc' block.
+For a pull request to be approved all functions should include a JSDoc block.
 example:

 ```